jimmyjames85/kvmtools-perl/README.md

 The thin clone is only 8.2 M whereas the hard clone is 1.3G !!!

-# Setup quickcreate after creating a base image
+# Setting up `quickcreate`

-Specifying all the arguments for `kvmcreate` can be cumbersome, and `quickcreate` is a shortcut that creates thinclones from a pre-set base image.
+Specifying all the arguments for `kvmcreate` can be cumbersome.
+`quickcreate` is a shortcut that creates thinclones from a pre-set base image.
 Set this up once in your .bashrc and creating thinclones is as easy as `quickcreate vmname`. **Update your .bashrc to include